microsoft/FhirBlaze/README.md

 OR, use one of these [publicly available test servers](https://wiki.hl7.org/index.php?title=Publicly_Available_FHIR_Servers_for_testing).

 ### Web Host
 There are many options for hosting a Blazor WebAssembly application.
-This repo contains a Github Action workflow to automatically deploy the site to an Azure State Web Apps.
+This repo contains a Github Action workflow to automatically deploy the site to Azure Static Web Apps.
 Follow [this tutorial](https://docs.microsoft.com/en-us/azure/static-web-apps/deploy-blazor) to learn more.

 Other options include: